Commercial Brief

 Indian Investment in Estonia

-Holdings Ltd. (RIIHL), a wholly-owned unit of Reliance Industries, has set up a company in Estonia called Jio Estonia OÜ in November 2018.
-Indian FDI in Estonia stands at € 7.7 million (source: Bank of Estonia).
+9. There is limited Indian investment in Estonia.
+Reliance Industrial Investments and Holdings Ltd. (RIIHL), a wholly-owned unit of Reliance Industries, has set up a company in Estonia called Jio Estonia OÜ in November 2018.
+Indian FDI in Estonia stands as EUR 8.6 Mln (source: Bank of Estonia, March 2025).

 Go to Top